 Series 5000 listed A-Z by title.

-Halley and the King's Chapel Choir will present two concerts of
+Recently, the King's Chapel Choir presented two concerts of

 Halley's recent compositions for choir and organ (and selected